 NOTE: Main streets of Västerlånggatan and Öster Långgatan are full of shops where you can buy souvenirs, design objects and Swedish handicrafts.

 Don’t miss the changing of the guard (Vaktavlosning) which takes place at about 12pm and lasts approximately 30 minutes.Here are 2 suggestions for your trip:

 – If you have an artistic soul don’t miss the National Museum;

 – If you love royal palaces visit Stockholm Royal Palace.
 When I visited Stockholm for the first time I chose to visit this stunning palace.

 My advice is to visit the castle after lunch and spending the afternoon sightseeing the city by boat on the canals.
-The Royal Canal Tour lasts 50 minutes and costs SEK 185.
+The Royal Canal Tour lasts 50 minutes and costs approximately SEK 185.

 Here are my suggestions for lunch: Restaurang Kryp to taste typical Swedish food as reindeer and salmon, Coffee Grillska huset, in Stortorget 3, which is only 3 minutes walk from the castle or Jacobs Takeout, right near central station, for salads and sandwiches to take away, at a great quality/price ratio.

 The Royal Palace (Kungliga Slottet) is really imposing.
 If you don’t have much time I suggest not to miss these rooms: